Today’s the day!

 For the remainder of the weekend, you’ll meet other students on your floor and learn more about your new community with the help of your resident assistant (RA).
 Don’t worry—the dining hall will be open for meals, and your RA will make sure you know where to go and how everything works!

 Northland College continues to monitor data and consult with our medical experts regarding the impacts of COVID-19.
 Northland College does not require students to be vaccinated; however, we do encourage all members within our community to receive the vaccine and booster if eligible.
-Should the need arise for all incoming students to be tested for COVID upon arrival to campus, students will be notified ahead of time and testing would be built into the check-in schedule.

 During this week, you’ll be introduced to Northland’s many student resources and staff who are here to help you be successful—both inside and outside the classroom.
 You’ll also get to experience adventures with student leaders from Outdoor Pursuits, a part of the Northland’s Sigurd Olson Environmental Institute.
 Don’t worry—these outings are meant for everyone and are designed to introduce you to our outdoors while making sure you’re able to build a strong foundation for your sense of belonging here.